-In mass-classification and strictly a nanosatellite (nanosat, nano satellite) is any satellite with mass from 1 kg to 10 kg.
+In mass-classification and in strict terms, a nanosatellite (nanosat, nano-satellite) is any satellite with mass from 1 kg to 10 kg.
 In this database, "nanosatellite" covers all CubeSats, PocketQubes, TubeSats, SunCubes and non-standard picosatellites, unless otherwise stated.

-They are all part of the same CubeSat revolution and modern electronics technology leap.
-Limiting to 1-10 kg would be confusing and difficult.
-For example, 1U CubeSat can be 0.8 kg but also 1.3 kg.
-6U can be less or more than 10 kg and most masses are not public.
+All are part of the same CubeSat revolution and modern electronics technology leap.
+Limiting to 1-10 kg would be confusing and troublesome.
+1U CubeSat can be 0.8 kg, but also 1.3 kg.
+6U can be less or more than 10 kg.
+Most masses are not public.

 Upper limit in this database is 10 kg for non-standard types of nanosats or 27U CubeSat (30-40 kg).
 Lower limit is 1p PocketQubes or custom picosatellites over 100 g or SunCubes that can be less than 100 g.

 Chipsats are not included.
-Breakthrough Starshot calls them nanocrafts, but should be attosatellites (attosats).
+Breakthrough Starshot calls them nanocrafts, but could be attosatellites (attosats).
 They will be big leap in the future: "gram-scale wafer, carrying cameras, photon thrusters, power supply, navigation and communication equipment."

 Small satellite (smallsat) is any satellite below 500 kg.
 This term should be used rarely, there can be large differences between sizes and capabilities.

-CubeSats (cubesatellite, cube satellite) are a type of nanosatellites defined by the CubeSat Design Specification (CSD), unofficially called CubeSat standard.
+CubeSats (cubesatellite, cube satellite) are a type of nanosatellites defined by the CubeSat Design Specification (CSD), unofficially called the CubeSat standard.
 Dimensions:

 There are 2 different classes of deployers/dispensers:

 1. First type is the classic 4 rails in the corners.
 It's recommended to be aware of the specfications of modern deployers, because dispensers from ISIS and NanoRacks allow larger deployables, wider solar panels and thinner rails compared to original P-POD.
 For example

 2. Second type is tabs on Planetary Corp Systems (PSC) dispensers.
-The 13 CubeSats that will fly on SLS in 2018 will use this.
+The 13 CubeSats that will fly on SLS in 2018 will use them.

 It all started as a university education program satellite.
 It was kind of funny.
 I didn't think that people would criticize it as much as they did, but we got a lot of feedback, you know, "That's the dumbest idea I've ever heard.
 Nobody's going to use this toy."
 We said, "Who the heck cares.
 We'll go ahead and use it.
 We're using it for education."